legoatoom/ConnectibleChains/README.md

 Use the normal vanilla chain item on fences or walls, and you can create a chain for up to 7 blocks long (Configurable to 32 with AutoConfig).

-These chains have collision but can be broken when attacking it with a shear. \
+These chains have collision and can be broken when attacking it with a shear. \
 Sneak on fences if you do want to place them normally.

 #### Images